 - Starting constructive (if uncomfortable) conversations about disagreements

 That might sound a little crazy, but it works quite well!
-Being wrong makes me a better person.
+Being comfortable being wrong makes it much easier to become a better person.

 Testing my assumptions helps me learn and improve faster.
 There’s nothing that slows down learning quite like thinking you’re right about something.
 This is why the scientific method works so well.